 Keene, NH dentist provides LANAP laser periodontal surgery

 In its earliest stages, periodontal disease presents very few, if any, symptoms.
 When it is left undiagnosed and untreated, the bacterial infection can damage the bone, teeth, and gums.
 In fact, the leading cause of tooth loss in adults is periodontal disease, or “gum disease.”
 At Monadnock Perio and Implant Center of Keene, NH, Drs.
-Tae Kwon and Howard Yen utilize modern therapies to effectively treat this condition and revitalize one’s oral health and wellness.
+Tae Kwon, Howard Yen and Rahul Tase utilize modern therapies to effectively treat this condition and revitalize one’s oral health and wellness.
 We use laser periodontal treatment known as LANAP laser gum surgery.

 Understanding the LANAP dental procedure

 LANAP is an acronym that stands for “Laser Assisted New Attachment Procedure.”
 This is a surgery performed for patients who have developed the later stages of periodontitis.
 Instead of using a scalpel, we use modern laser dentistry to achieve results, removing diseased tissue and revitalizing the gum tissues.
 This FDA-approved treatment is best for patients who have severe cases of gum disease.